WarBuggy/in254/design.md

 * The Interaction Quota now appears on the HUD as a visual resource.
 Each subsequent action with inmates will draw from this shared pool.

 # Stamina and Morale Design Principles

 ## Stamina

 * **Range:** 0–150 per inmate.
 * **Deduction:** Stamina is reduced whenever an inmate works.
-* **Recovery:** Stamina can be restored during meal and rest periods.
+* **Recovery:** Stamina can be restored during meal and rest phases.
 Higher PCHO rations result in greater recovery.
 * **Tech Interaction:** OvAI technologies that maintain or restore stamina often do so at the cost of morale.

 ## Morale